Skip to Content

 Butter crackers on a charcuterie board.

-It began with Lunchables when we were kids, and not much has changed; the flaky butter crackers pair perfectly with meat and cheese, and they deserve a place on your charcuterie board.
+It started with Lunchables when we were young, and not much has changed.
+Serve flaky butter crackers with your favorite meats, cheeses, and savory spreads.

 6. Sweet Crackers